Annual Tax on Enveloped Dwellings

 Company owns a property worth £2 million - the property is rented to an unconnected party at a commercial rent rate so an ATED return is required, but the property will qualify for relief so no ATED charges will apply.
 However - if the situation changes in future years and relief is not due, then ATED charges may be payable on this property in future.

 Case Study 3

-Company owns a property worth £495,000 - the property is not covered by any relief and is kept empty (although sometimes used by the director for short breaks) - ATED return is not required as the property is valued at less than £500,000.
-ATED returns will likely be due in the future following the revaluation in 2022 or any changes to legislation.
+Company owns a property worth £495,000 - the property is not covered by any relief and is kept empty (although sometimes used by the director for short breaks) - ATED return is not required for 2022-23 as the property is valued at less than £500,000.
+However, an ATED return will likely be due for 2023-24 year following the revaluation as at 1 April 2022.

 Case Study 4

 Company owns 10 properties and buys and sells them as its main trading activity.
 Each property is worth £1 million - ATED return will be required for ALL properties as their values each exceed £500,000, but relief will mean that there will be no ATED charges due.

 Get in touch with us